 The designee will evaluate the complaint and will determine whether mediation is possible or appropriate.
-Prior to scheduling mediation, the Executive Director will determine one (1) or two (2) school officials, who are not involved, that will mediate the matter before the parties (the grievant and the involved party)

-and discuss possible solution or resolution to the issue at hand.
-Shining Stars' goal for mediation is to facilitate open communication, to aid in the resolution of conflicts in a non-adversarial, confidential manner.
+Prior to scheduling mediation, the Executive Director will select one (1) or two (2) school officials, who are not involved, to mediate the matter before the parties (the grievant and the involved party) and to discuss possible solutions or resolutions to the issue at hand.
+Shining Stars' goal for mediation is to facilitate open communication, to aid in the resolution of conflicts in a non-adversarial and confidential manner.